maxnorth/nv/README.md

 There are a couple ways to change your resolver behavior by environment.

 1. You can put variables in relevant `.env` files (`.env.production`, `.env.staging`) with different values, and use that variable in your resolver command.
 All `.env` files will be loaded before resolvers run.
-2. If more control is needed than above, create a separate resolver entry for the different resolver versions and target the environment-appropriate resolver in the host portion of URLs in the relevant `.env` files.
+2. If more control is needed than above, create a separate resolver entry for the different resolver versions and target the environment-appropriate resolver in the relevant `.env` files.

 When/if configuration for resolvers becomes more complex, additional ways to manage environment overrides will likely be introduced.